 Apply for an F-1 or J-1 visa stamp at a US Embassy or Consulate

-The student should pay the SEVIS fee and schedule an appointment for a visa interview at a US Embassy or Consulate in his or her home country.
+The student should pay the SEVIS fee to the U.S. Department of Homeland Security.
+Then, schedule an appointment for a visa interview at a US Embassy or Consulate in his or her home country.
 Each visa applicant will need to complete the visa application, pay the necessary fees, and bring Form I-20 or Form DS-2019, financial documentation, and additional documentation as required to the interview.
 Students should consult the documentary requirements of the individual embassy or consulate at which they will be applying - http://www.usembassy.gov.
 Once the visa application is approved, the consular officer will place a visa stamp in the individual's passport.
 Please click here for more information on obtaining a visa.

 Note: Citizens of Canada are exempt from the visa stamp requirement but must pay the SEVIS fee and present evidence of fee payment and Form I-20 or DS-2019 at a US Port of Entry where they will be admitted in the appropriate immigration status.